Universal Life Insurance: Everything You Need to Know

 Why GUL?

-The appeal of a GUL policy is that it is simple to understand, and you know what you are getting from day 1.
+The appeal of a GUL policy lies in its simplicity and the assurance of a guaranteed death benefit from day one.
 Guaranteed universal life insurance policies are comparable to a term life insurance policy.
 Many GUL policies offer life insurance riders for chronic and terminal illnesses that may interest you.

-The disadvantage of a GUL happens if you decide you no longer want life insurance in the future.
-Unlike a cash value whole life policy where you may get money back when you cancel, A GUL policy typically has little to no cash value.
+The disadvantage of a GUL is that it is not refundable if you decide you no longer want life insurance in the future.
+Unlike a cash-value whole-life policy, which may offer money back when you cancel, a GUL policy typically has little to no cash value.

 When is GUL a better option than term life insurance?

 The cost of term life insurance for seniors becomes expensive to buy.
 In some cases, you may be able to buy a GUL for a comparable price.
 The same holds if you have an existing term policy that is convertible.
-Converting your existing term policy may be a better option than buying a new term if you’ve developed health problems that would make new insurance costly.

 Are you a tobacco user?
 If you smoke cigars, cigarettes, pipe tobacco, or marijuana, we have a company that will incentivize you to quit using.